joergen7/lib_dp/README.md

     EditScr = Dp:editscr( A, B, Tbl ).

-The edit script is a list of pairs in which the first element represents a symbol from sequence `A' and the second represents a symbol from sequence `B'.
+The edit script is a list of pairs in which the first element represents a symbol from sequence `A` and the second represents a symbol from sequence `B`.
 The edit script for this example is the following:

     [{v,w},{i,i},{n,n},{t,t},{n,indel},{e,e},{r,r},{indel,s}]